Informasjonsforvaltning/skolemizer/README.md

             self.identifier = Skolemizer.add_skolemization()
 ```
 There should also be a skolemization check performed when serializing object properties.
-When creating unit tests of skolemized rdf nodes a uuid will be applied as a substring of the complete skolemization.
+When creating unit tests of skolemized rdf nodes an uuid will be applied as a substring of the complete skolemization.
-Therefore, in order to create stable unit tests one can use the testsutils in order to mock a stable skolemization.
+Therefore, in order to create stable unit tests one can use the tests utils in order to mock a stable skolemization.

-E.g pytest-mock's MockFixture permits mocking of the skolemizer:
+E.g. pytest-mocks MockFixture permits mocking of the skolemizer:
 ```
     from pytest_mock import MockFixture
     from skolemizer.testutils import skolemization